sevagh/ape/README.md

 Ape is a tool to manipulate UDP (both ipv4 and ipv6) packets.

+It can:

+* **drop** a % of UDP packets (pseudorandomly) on an interface, by port or on all ports
+* **scramble** a % of UDP packets on an interface, by redirecting them to userspace with AF_XDP and randomly sleeping before forwarding it to the original destination
+* **reflect** all the packets from one UDP port to another

+Desired future functionality:

+* **mirror** packets from one port to another.
+But how?
+It triggers an XDP feedback loop.
+XDP redirects port XXX packets to userspace, userspace sends port XXX packets to XXX and YYY, XDP redirects port XXX packets, etc. XDP metadata solution?

 The learning resources I used to create this project is https://github.com/xdp-project/xdp-tutorial (highly recommended if you want to get started with XDP). `headers/` and `common/` are copied from it.

 ### architecture